 Here’s a pair of professional dancers Marcus Hilton and Karen Hilton, see how they stretch there necks to appear elegant.

 When you don’t frame the whole entire body the experience of looking at them is quite jarring.
-As long as they keep the upper view of the body with little as possible head shots as possible it won’t look as strange to the viewer.
+As long as they keep the upper view of the body with as minimal head shots as possible it won’t look as strange to the viewer.

-This a show I would take the three episode rule to heart because it does have some unpleasant physical violence to the main character that happens in the first part of the manga but quickly dies down as the series goes along not to say some of it is undeserved from some of the characters points of view.
+This a show I would take the three episode rule to heart because it does have some unpleasant physical violence to the main character that happens in the first part of the manga but quickly dies down as the series goes along, not to say some of it is undeserved from some of the characters points of view but it’s something I cannot stand.
 But I should warn before delving into Welcome to the ballroom because after I read it I almost went out to get dance lessons myself.
 So tread carefully because this truly an addicting manga I can just imagine what the anime will do.